Kanav123/Kanav123.github.io/_pages/about.md

-Hi, I am a PhD student at University of Waterloo.
-My area of interests are Machine Learning, Deep Learning and Computer Vision.
-I am currently working on the problems of Pose Estimation, Action Recognition and Multi-Object Tracking, with their applications in sports like Hockey and Soccer.
+Hi, I am a PhD Candidate at the University of Waterloo supervised by Prof. [David Clausi](https://uwaterloo.ca/systems-design-engineering/profile/dclausi) and Prof. [John Zelek](https://uwaterloo.ca/systems-design-engineering/profile/jzelek).I am currently working on computer vision based sports analytics.
+I am interested in the problems of event detection, tracking and pose estimation with their applications in team sports such as hockey and soccer.
 [Here](https://kanav123.github.io/files/cv.pdf) is a link to my CV.